The very best fake tans for an easy, natural-looking sun-kissed glow on every skin tone

 Reviewed by: Jess Beech and Aleesha Badkar

-Jess: St Tropez might just be the biggest name in sunless tanning and this new-gen developing tanner shows why they've held that position for over a decade.
-It's a classic mousse that develops in around four to eight hours, after which you rinse the guide colour and go.
-There is nothing particularly new about this protocol but what St Tropez has done is finessed every element of the experience.
-The mousse is ultra creamy and hydrating and doesn't dry out your skin, the guide colour is natural-looking enough to be worn through the day and thanks to an uplifting flower fragrance it smells like summer, not biscuits.
+Jess: This classic St Tropez mousse develops in around four to eight hours, after which you rinse the guide colour and go.
+While there is nothing particularly new about this protocol, the mousse is ultra creamy and hydrating and doesn't dry out your skin.
+Plus, the guide colour is natural-looking enough to be worn through the day and thanks to an uplifting flower fragrance it smells like summer, not biscuits.

-The longer you leave it on, the deeper the shade.
-This makes it a pleasingly customizable option for various skin tones and tanning desires.
+The longer you leave it on, the deeper the shade, which makes it easily customisable for various skin tones and tanning desires.
 I found two to three hours ample for a natural-looking glow, but if you're nervous, then you can always start with an hour.
-It was originally launched as a limited edition product in collaboration with supermodel Ashley Graham, but as it's one of the best I've used, I'm thrilled that it's stayed a long-term part of the line.

 Pros